ringcentral/ringcentral-demos-oauth/README.md

 2. Request for Access Token: When the window is redirected back successfully, it will include the following query string parameters: `code` for the authorization code and `state` for the state.
 Assuming the `state` matches, exchange the authorization code for an `access_token` with optional `refresh_token`.

 The examples here show both of the two above steps and integrate with existing SDKs where available.

+For more information, see the [RingCentral API Developer Guide on Authorization Code Flow](https://developer.ringcentral.com/api-docs/latest/index.html#!#AuthorizationCodeFlow).

 ### Server-Side Web Apps